 Tuesday, June 3, 2025

-Tentative plans for expansion of the lower rain garden
+Tentative plans for expansion of native plant gardens

 The lawn is unlikely to improve due to multiple stresses: